 3) Click the Update button next to the flagged device name to automatically download and install the correct version of the driver (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 (This requires the Pro version.
 You’ll be prompted to upgrade when you click Update All.)

 If you need assistance, please contact Driver Easy’s support team at email@example.com.

 4) Restart your PC and see if the restarting problem is solved.

 The malware or virus infection is likely to cause your computer to keep restarting, so you should run the full virus scan on your computer to make the system work properly.

 Run a complete check with your anti-virus program, and Windows Defender may not be able to help, so you can try another anti-virus program, like Norton.

-After scanning, follow the on screen instructions to fix any problem detected by your anti-virus program, then restart your computer to see if the problem is solved.
+After scanning, follow the on-screen instructions to fix any problem detected by your anti-virus program, then restart your computer to see if the problem is solved.

-These are the possible solutions to fix Computer Keeps Restarting issue.
+These are the possible solutions to fix the Computer Keeps Restarting issue.
 Feel free to comment below to share your ideas!